BenniN/CourseworkSEM/use-cases/use-case-2.md

 ### Trigger

-Analyst wants to produce a report on countries.
+An analyst wants to produce a report on countries.

 ## MAIN SUCCESS SCENARIO

-1. Organization requests report on countries, possibly for a specific region or continent.
+1. The company requests information regarding the population of cities, possibly within a specific region or continent.
-2. Data scientist lets the system produces a report on all cities.
+2. A data scientist lets the system produce a report on all of the countries in a specific region/continent.
-3. The report is being forwarded to the organization.
+3. The report is then forwarded to the company.

 ## EXTENSIONS